afska/gba-remote-play/README.md

   </tr>
 </table>

-How it works is that if some application plays sound on -for example- `hw:0,0,0` (card 0, device 0, substream 0), other application can record on `hw:0,1,0` and obtain that sound.
+How it works is that if some application plays sound on -for example- `hw:0,0,0` (card 0, device 0, substream 0), another application can record on `hw:0,1,0` and obtain that sound.
 The loopback cards have to be set as the default output on the system, so we can record whatever sound is running on the OS.

 ### Encoding GSM frames